soldera/hadoop_sandbox/README.md

 1. Make sure you have initializated spark (check out http://localhost:8080/)
 2. Make sure you have Java JDK and SBT installed.
 3. Run `./spark/submit_to_spark.sh`.
-The scala project will build, packaged and it'll be sent to the Spark.
+The scala project will build, package and it'll be sent to Spark.

 ## Hive installation, setup and inicialization